giovanni-lucarelli/mice-representation/README.md

 ## Checkpoint Directory Structure

-Each run is saved under a timestamped directory within the experiment’s subdirectory:
+Each experiment produces a dedicated directory with all logs and results:

 ```
 checkpoints/